After talking about it for what feels like years our interrail adventure finally kicked off on Thursday 30th August in lovely little Brussels.

 Once back in Brussels City centre, we headed towards Galeries Royales Saint-Hubert.

 Make sure to spend plenty of time browsing the incredible chocolate shops housed here.
-And of course, you can’t leave Belgium without trying some!
+And of course, you couldn’t possibly leave Belgium without trying some!

 I bought 4 individual chocolates from Neuhaus for roughly €4.
 They price by weight so you can spend as little or as much as you want which is great for those of us on a budget.

-And if that wasn’t enough sweet things you can’t leave Brussels without having a waffle or 10!
+And if that wasn’t enough to satisfy your sweet tooth, you can’t leave Brussels without having a waffle or 10!

-We stopped at Maison Dandoy for gourmet waffles in Galeries Royales Saint-Hubert. €7 for a waffle and your choice of topping and boy were they worth it!
+We stopped at Maison Dandoy, in Galeries Royales Saint-Hubert, for gourmet waffles. €7 for a waffle and your choice of topping and boy were they worth it!
 They make me hungry just looking at them!

 The Parlamentarium is a half an hour walk away from Grand Place.
-A walk that takes you through Brussels Park and past the Royal Palace, ending up right by the European Parliament in Brussels.
+A walk that takes you through Brussels Park, past the Royal Palace, before ending up right by the European Parliament in Brussels.